nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+NUSContacts shows an error message.

       Use case resumes at step 2.

+**UC3 Find a tutor by name**

+**MSS**

+1. User requests to find a tutor
+2. NUSContacts prompts search criterion (name or course code)
+3. User provides the search criterion
+4. NUSContacts shows the tutor(s) that match the criterion

+    Use case ends.

+**Extensions**

+* 4a.
+No tutor matches the criterion.
+    * 4a1.
+NUSContacts informs the student of the error.

+      Use case ends.

 *{More to be added}*